nicmmrob/Plant_Shop/README.md

 Within the project, I implemented POST, GET, and DELETE.
 I have a POST statement to create a new plant in the database, GET a plant by ID or index all existing plants, and DELETE a plant altogether.
-In future states, I could implement many more features like creating a user, changing the email for the customer, updating existing plant information,etc.
+In future states, I could implement many more features such as creating a user (within the code, I have created models for such an endeavor), changing the email for the customer, updating existing plant information,etc.